 Many therapies focus on all the negative consequences of drinking (yes, there are many).
-Some, such as the 12 Step Programs, replace the addictive behaviors and compulsions with positive principles of the 12 Steps, and the relationships with people in recovery.
-EMDR has focused on treating the trauma and horrible feelings that people used alcohol to numb out. (yes, it is very important to treat the trauma).
-A wholistic approach using 12 Steps, EMDR and the “Seeking Safety” program have been researched and proven to work well for meth addiction, which is a very challenging addiction to treat.
-Susan Brown participated in that research.
+Some, such as the 12 Step Programs, help alcoholics replace the addictive behaviors and compulsions with the positive principles of the 12 Steps, and supportive relationships with people in recovery.

-To find EMDR Therapists trained in the FSAP Protocol, please visit www.ComprehensiveTherapyApproach.com and check out their list of specialties.
+To find EMDR Therapists experienced in treating addictions as part of a comprehensive treatment plan, please visit www.ComprehensiveTherapyApproach.com and check out their list of specialties.

 Are you eating the food, or is the food eating you?
 Is your food serving you, or does your whole life revolve about what your body looks like, or whether you eat, when you eat, what to eat, or “OMG I can’t stop eating”?